bamlab/kettle/README.md

 ## Using Kettle templates in paths

-Kettle will also replace values in paths:
+Kettle replaces values in paths:

 - Input: `path/to/__replace__appName__/file.env` will output `path/to/myApp/file.env`